Skip to main content

 Definition

-Lessons learned are documented insights from programme implementation and evaluation that identify what worked, what did not work, and why, with sufficient specificity and evidence to be actionable in future programmes.
+Lessons learned are documented insights from program implementation and evaluation that identify what worked, what did not work, and why, with sufficient specificity and evidence to be actionable in future programs.
 Lessons learned are distinct from findings (which are observations), recommendations (which are forward-looking actions), and conclusions (which are overall assessments).
 A good lesson learned explains a specific mechanism or principle discovered during implementation that has transferable value beyond the immediate context.

 Why It Matters